joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-16-family-devos-luke.md

 *What do you think Christ meant by poor?*

-Luke 17:5–6 (CSB) The apostles said to the Lord, “Increase our faith.”
-6 “If you have faith the size of a mustard seed,” the Lord said, “you can say to this mulberry tree, ‘Be uprooted and planted in the sea,’ and it will obey you.
+Luke 17:5–6 (CSB) The apostles said to the Lord, “Increase our faith.”<sup> 6 </sup>“If you have faith the size of a mustard seed,” the Lord said, “you can say to this mulberry tree, ‘Be uprooted and planted in the sea,’ and it will obey you.

 Galatians 2:20 (CSB) I have been crucified with Christ, and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.